toji/webgpu-gltf-case-study/index.md

 And that will get geometry on the screen!
 It's not a terrible place to start when you just want to see something working.
 (Some simple things have been omitted from the code above like handling glTF defaults, camera uniforms, and indexed geometry handling, but the fundamentals are the same.)

 If you want to see the above approach in action, I've put together a sample page that does exactly that.
-It hides most of the boilerplate of initializing WebGPU, loading the glTF files, etc. and just focuses on the above methods, but you can see that using it we can load and render a variety of glTF models as simple untextured geometry.
+It hides most of the boilerplate of initializing WebGPU, loading the glTF files, etc. and just focuses on the above methods, but you can see that using it we can load and render a variety of models from the [Khronos glTF samples repository](https://github.com/KhronosGroup/glTF-Sample-Models) as simple untextured geometry.
 Even "larger" scenes like Sponza work!

 [![Sample 1 sceenshot](/assets/images/sample-01.jpg)
 Click to launch **Sample 01 - Naive Rendering**](01-naive-renderer.html)